ABHIRAM1234/abhiram1234.github.io/_posts/2024-12-04-instacart-market-basket.md

 Unified two complementary Instacart projects into one end-to-end solution: exploratory analytics, segmentation, and association rules, followed by a production-grade reorder prediction model deployed as a real-time API.

+At a glance
+- Objective: predict next-order reorders to grow basket size and retention
+- Approach: MBA + Segmentation for candidates and insights; XGBoost ranker for final predictions
+- Serving: Flask API on Cloud Run; BigQuery-backed features; Docker for reproducibility
+- Highlights: interview-ready narrative with code, diagrams, and deployment steps

 How I’d summarize this in an interview: I framed the business problem around increasing reorder rate and basket size.
 I cleaned and modeled the Instacart dataset to understand customer behavior, used MBA and segmentation for insights and candidate generation, and built an XGBoost-based reorder model exposed via a low-latency API on Cloud Run.

 ---